Jaseci-Labs/jaseci/README.new.md

     test   Command line tooling for running all test in both .jac code files...

 ### Visualizing a graph
+As you get to know Jaseci and Jac, you'll want to try things and tinker a bit.
+In this section, we'll get to know how jsctl can be used as the main platform for this play.
+A typical flow will involve jumping into shell-mode, writing some code, running that code to observe output, and in visualizing the state of the graph, and rendering that graph in dot to see its visualization.

+#### Installing Graphiz
+Graphiz is a software package that comes with a tool called `dot`.
+Dot is a standardized and open graph description language that is a key primitive of Graphiz.
+The dot tool in takes dot code and renders it nicely.

+##### Windows (WSL)
+Run the following command to install `Graphiz` on Linux:

+`sudo apt install graphiz`

+##### MacOS
+Run the following commang to install `Graphiz` on MacOS

+`brew install graphiz`

+Thats it!

+#### Using Graphiz

+Now that we have Graphiz installed, lets use it.

+1. In the `hello_jac` folder that you created earlier create a file called `fam.jac` and give it the following content:

 ## References
 - Official Documentation: https://docs.jaseci.org/